ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We are a diverse team of strategists, marketeers and creative producers working collaboratively to amplify mission-driven organisations.
+      We are a diverse team of brand strategists, marketeers and creative producers working collaboratively to amplify mission-driven organisations.
       Whether you're a nonprofit, ethical brand, or looking to demonstrate your corporate social responsibility, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
     actions: